Directing

 Theater History Requirement

 Directing students are required to successfully complete two term-length courses in theater history in order to fulfill the School’s theater history requirement.
-This may be accomplished either by enrolling in DRAM 6a/b, Survey of Theater and Drama, or, with prior approval of the Program chair, by enrolling in two other theater history courses offered at the School or elsewhere within the University.
+This may be accomplished either by enrolling in DRAM 6a/b, Survey of Theater and Drama, or, with prior approval of the program chair, by enrolling in two other theater history courses offered at the School or elsewhere within the university.